Claude Monet: Venice

+Initially Monet only tentatively began painting images of the city but Alice was of the opinion expressed in a letter to Germaine, that Venice "is so beautiful and so created to tempt you, but who can render those marvelous effects.
+I see only my Monet who can do it."
+Monet was soon enchanted, writing, "what misfortune not to have come here when I was younger, when I had all the boldness.
+Still… I’ve spent delicious moments here, almost forgetting that I was the old man I am."
+Each day the couple set out by gondola before eight in the morning to explore and paint the city, and after a break for lunch would continue until seven.
+As they stayed longer and the days became colder Alice hunted for warm clothing to allow Monet to continue painting outside and even managed to obtain a fur coat for him from the young artist Louis Aston Knight.
+Their three-month stay resulted in Monet creating 37 paintings of Venice, usually in series depicting the same motif at different times of the day, including the Le Grand Canal and five more depicting the same theme, as well as The Doge's Palace Seen from San Giorgio Maggiore, and San Giorgio Maggiore at Dusk.
+On the way home in December the couple broke their journey for what turned into a four-day stay with Renoir at Cagnes.
+Once back in Giverny and while not finished Monet sold all of his Venice paintings on 12 December 1908 to the Bernheim-Jeune brothers for 12,000 francs each.

 Failing sight

 Monet's second wife, Alice, died in 1911, and his oldest son, Jean, who had married Alice's daughter, Blanche, Monet's particular favourite, died in 1914.
 Their deaths left Monet depressed, as Blanche cared for him.
-It was during this time that Monet began to develop the first signs of cataracts.
+It was during this time that Monet began to develop the first signs of possible cataracts.
 In 1913, Monet travelled to London to consult the German ophthalmologist Richard Liebreich.
 He was prescribed new glasses and rejected cataract surgery for the right eye.
 The next year, Monet, encouraged by Clemenceau, made plans to construct a new, large studio that he could use to create a "decorative cycle of paintings devoted to the water garden".

 In the following years, his perception of colour suffered; his broad strokes were broader and his paintings were increasingly darker.
 To achieve his desired outcome, he began to label his tubes of paint, kept a strict order on his palette and wore a straw hat to negate glare.
 He approached painting by formulating the ideas and features in his mind, taking the "motif in large masses" and transcribing them through memory and imagination.
 This was due to him being "insensitive" to the "finer shades of tonalities and colors seen close up".